Nat Glover

 Nathaniel Glover Jr. (born March 29, 1943), is an American former college administrator and former police officer and sheriff.
 Glover is considered a pioneer in leadership in Jacksonville, Florida.
 He was the first African American elected sheriff in Florida since the end of the Reconstruction.
-He was a mayoral candidate and served as the President of Edward Waters College, Florida's first institution established for the education of African-Americans.
-He served as President of Edward Waters College in Jacksonville, Florida from 2010 to 2018.
+He was a mayoral candidate and served as the President of Edward Waters University, Florida's first institution established for the education of African-Americans, from 2010 to 2018.
 Previously he was the Sheriff of Jacksonville from 1995 to 2003, after serving in the Jacksonville Sheriff's Office since 1966.
 He was succeeded by John Rutherford.

 Life and education

-Glover was born and attended public schools in Jacksonville.
-As a young man he experienced the racism of the early 1960s when he was walking home after his shift at a local restaurant and inadvertently became involved in Ax Handle Saturday.
+Glover was born in Jacksonville and attended public schools there.
+As a young man he experienced the racism of the early 1960s.
+He inadvertently became involved in Ax Handle Saturday as he was walking home after his shift at a local restaurant.
 On that day, a group of 200 middle-aged and elderly white men, including some members of the Ku Klux Klan, gathered in Hemming Park, armed with axe handles and baseball bats, and attacked Civil rights protesters.
 Glover said he ran to the police, expecting them to protect him, but was told to leave town or risk being killed.
 A group of black youth who were called the "Boomerangs" attempted to protect the demonstrators.
 Police, who had not intervened when the protesters were attacked, now became involved, arresting members of the Boomerangs and other black residents who had attempted to stop the beatings.